Prabhakaranlpn7/CartApp/readme.md

 # 🛒 CartApp

-A sample SwiftUI iOS application with a custom shopping cart app icon and launch screen.
+A SwiftUI-based shopping application with a custom shopping cart app icon and launch screen.

 ## 📱 Features
 - **Custom App Icon**: A red cart icon for branding.